-Russian Economy Is So Bad That Consumers Can’t Afford New Shoes Until ‘Their Old Ones Worn Out’
+Russian Economy Is So Bad That Consumers Can’t Afford New Shoes Until Their Old Ones Are ‘Worn Out’

 “A small fraction of Russia’s shoe market is controlled by domestic producers that are heavily dependent on imports,” the report said.
 “As Russia’s currency is weakening due to the dropping oil prices and economic sanctions, imported goods are becoming more expensive.”

-If things turn around, the FCG predicts a possible 5 to 10-percent increase in domestic shoe sales by the end of the year.

-With Donald Trump expressing his eagerness to work with Russia under Vladimir Putin, the ties could be helpful for Russian consumers and footwear manufacturers if there’s a lift in U.S. sanctions.
-Canada, Australia and the European Union have also imposed sanctions on Russia, which has been a contributor to its weakened ruble.
+The United States, Canada, Australia and the European Union have imposed sanctions on Russia, which has been a contributor to its weakened ruble.

+During his campaign, President Donald Trump spoke openly about wanting to work with Russia.

+If the economy improves, the FCG predicts a possible 5 to 10-percent increase in domestic shoe sales by the end of the year.